Adityarya11/Travel-Itinerary-Planner/README.md

-Here’s a polished and appealing `README.md` for your project:

----

 # 🌍 AI Travel Itinerary Planner

 **AI Travel Itinerary Planner** is a powerful and interactive web application that generates highly personalized, day-by-day travel itineraries based on user inputs such as destination, duration, budget, and preferences.
 Built using **Streamlit**, this application leverages **LLaMA 3.1** (via **LangChain**) for creating custom itineraries, ensuring a seamless travel planning experience.